Chart Color Schemes

 In terms of cultural diversity, Coffs Harbour records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Coffs Harbour's cultural diversity aligns with the broader region, with 84.5% being citizens, 81.0% born in Australia, and 87.2% speaking English only at home.
-Christianity is the predominant religion, accounting for 51.1%.
-The 'Other' category is slightly overrepresented at 3.4%, compared to 3.3% regionally.
+Coffs Harbour's cultural diversity aligns with the wider region, with 84.5% of its population being citizens, 81.0% born in Australia, and 87.2% speaking English only at home.
+Christianity is the predominant religion in Coffs Harbour, accounting for 51.1% of people.
+Notably, the 'Other' category comprises 3.4%, slightly higher than the regional average of 3.3%.

 Frequently Asked Questions - Diversity